Skip to content

 Free Star Wars for Everyone

 You got a robotic vacuum cleaner for Christmas.
 It is the cutest little thing—circling around the room, diligently picking up confetti from the New Years Eve party the night before.
-You just can’t let all that cuteness go to waste.
+You just can't let all that cuteness go to waste.
 So you record the whole cycle on your phone—the whole two hours and twenty minutes—and post it to your Youtube channel.
 You have 5 subscribers, all spam bots.
-Your video goes on to get a million views because the pet name you gave to the vacuum matches the name of an politician recently embroiled in scandal, making “ Cleans House” unintentional clickbait.
+Your video goes on to get a million views because the pet name you gave to the vacuum matches the name of an politician recently embroiled in scandal, making "<politician's name> Cleans House" accidental clickbait.

 Comparison of Iteration Styles in Programming

 It is difficult to overstate the importance of iteration in programming—the process performing an operation on each element of a list.
 I would rank only variable assignment, functions calling, and branching as more important.
-Unlike the `if` statement, which is essentially the same in every language, the semantics of the `for` loop varies across languages.
+Unlike the if statement, which is essentially the same in every language, the semantics of the for loop varies across languages.
 Mainly for my own future reference, this post compares the various styles of iteration that I have come across.
 The examples are in pseudo code which is the only way to write so many different iteration styles under similar syntax.
-Each of the examples is trying to do the same thing: print out each element of a list called `list`.
+Each of the examples is trying to do the same thing: print out each element of a list called list.

 The Electoral Jury